kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/08_Declaritive_vs_Imperative_Approaches/transcript.md

 Notice I used the show-labels flags.
 Thats just to display the labels column in the output.

-Similarly, to create a service imperatively we can use the expose imperative command:
+Similarly, to create a service object imperatively we can use the expose command:

 ```bash
 kubectl expose pod pod-httpd --name=svc-nodeport-httpd --type=NodePort --target-port=80 --port=3050 --selector="app=apache_webserver"